dev-Priyanshu07/sus/README.md

     print(f"Day {i}: {price}")
 ```

-This code provides a complete implementation for predicting stock prices using a feedforward ANN model.
+This code avoids converting data into numpy arrays and uses Pandas DataFrames directly for preprocessing and prediction.
 Adjust the epochs, batch size, and other hyperparameters as needed for better results.